 A stunningly crafted work from first-time feature director Nicole Kassell, “The Woodsman” is a sober, penetrating account of a pedophile struggling to overcome his sexual attraction to young girls and construct a normal life.
-Kevin Bacon’s haunting performance should help this powerful film find an audience.
+Avoiding black and white moral ground for a more complex, compassionate view, this unsettling yet redemptive drama depicts its protagonist as a man in a cage, as much a victim as an architect of his obsession.
+While the dark subject matter presents a significant marketing challenge, strong critical response and Kevin Bacon’s haunting performance should help this powerful film find an audience.

 In addition to being an impressive bow for NYU graduate film program alumna Kassell, the project also represents an accomplished sophomore achievement for producer Lee Daniels, who follows “Monster’s Ball” with another uncompromising drama .

 Adapted by Kassell and Steven Fechter from the latter’s play, the film is an uncommonly challenging narrative examination of the pedophile mindset, going far deeper than similarly nuanced yet more distancing portraits such as Dylan Baker’s character in “Happiness” or Brian Cox’s in “L.I.E.”
 It also represents a departure in being one of the few films to deal extensively with heterosexual pedophilia.